The Bipolar Paradox: How Do Mood Disorders and High Performance Intersect?

 When in an elevated state I don’t experience a need to sleep, even though logically I know it’s something I need do.
 I can also forget to eat and drink.
 In terms of creativity and productivity these explode.
 Idea’s and connections with disparate data present like a tsunami of images faster than I can write or speak, but we’ll come back to this later under the section on high performance.

 Having great people around me, bits of technology, occasional medication and a daily routine built around physical activity, healthy food (mostly) and sleep keeps me relatively balanced, clipping my peaks and troughs, and moving in the right direction.
-Working to master my BiPolar cues to determine when to press forward and send it vs ease off and rest is a constant work in progress.
+Working to master my BiPolar cues to determine when to send-it vs ease-off is a constant work in progress.
 I used to treat everything as a series of back to back sprints, I now know balance and longevity are found in the acceptance that life is an ongoing multi-sport adventure race.

 While my own experience provides one lens on the bipolar spectrum, research helps us understand its wider patterns.
 Large-scale longitudinal studies have begun to connect the dots between bipolar traits, intelligence, and creativity, suggesting that what looks like volatility in one context may, in fact, be a marker of exceptional cognitive range.